spotify/pythonflow/docs/install.rst

 Installation of Pythonflow
 ==========================

-This section guides you through the installation of Pythonflow.
+This section guides you through the installation of Pythonflow, which only supports python 3.

 Installation for users
 ----------------------